khemrajsawant/ReactJS/README.md

 # ReactJS
-This is a collection functonal components for Data Analysis Dashboards
+This is a collection functional components for Data Analysis Dashboards